History and Philosophy of Technology

 - Nový: Dějiny techniky v Československu do 18. století.
 Praha, 1974 (in Czech)

-Syllabus of lectures
+Syllabus of seminars

 - Since the earliest industry to megalithic constructions.